matt-in-a-hat/snaike/README.md

 ## TODO

 - Some styling love
-- Add some help info
+- Improve help info
 - Inject a text editor
 - Tidy up game.js :(
+- Add voting to snaikes in the battle list to sway sorting